Discover the Power of Computer Vision: An Introduction to OpenCV

 cv2.destroyAllWindows()

-To exit the video, we wait for a key press using cv2.waitKey(25) and exit the loop if the 'q' key is pressed.
-Finally, we release the resources using cap.release() and destroy the window using cv2.destroyAllWindows().
-This code will open a window displaying the video when run.
+and exit the loop if the 'q' key is pressed.
+Finally, we release the resources using cap.release()

 In conclusion, OpenCV is an incredibly powerful tool for real-time image processing, object detection, and more.
 With Python and OpenCV, you can accomplish a wide range of computer vision tasks, from simple image reading and processing to complex facial recognition and autonomous vehicle navigation.
 By learning the essential concepts of OpenCV, you'll be well on your way to becoming a proficient computer vision programmer.
 So, happy coding and thank you for reading!

-Thank you so much for reading ๐Ÿ’–
+Thank you so much for reading ๐

 You can support me here BuyMeACoffee